gregory144/path-manager/README.md

 TODO
 ============

-1. Make global changes (changes that will apply after the current shell session has ended)
 1. Add functionality to add a single file to the path (using symbolic link to ~/.path/exename -> existing file) instead of a whole directory
 1. Add functionality to manage multiple files of the same name (i.e. promote 1